luka57lee/performance-task-22/INSTRUCTIONS.md

 ## Notes
 Please do not spend more than 2 hours on this task.
-It is more important to us that you can explain your thought process, methodologies and experience during the work asked.
+It is more important to us that you can explain your thought process, methodologies and experiences during the work asked.
 We are not expecting every bug and issue to be completed end-to-end, but it is important that you know and understand the framework.

 Good Luck!